Home

 5. Far Arena - Rire resists diplomatic relations with Sevildom by claiming the moral high ground, thus straining the patience of House Nersal and dragging Amel through intense public interest in him as a victim of Sevildom.
 (Published 2009)

-7. Healer's Sword - Amel must pick a bride to satisfy the League of Demish Women for the Betterment of Men, aided by match-maker Princess Samanda O'Pearl.
+7. Healer's Sword - Amel must appease the League of Demish Women for the Betterment of Men, aided by Princess Samanda O'Pearl.
 Although Amel is making progress with becoming respectable, Midlord liege Ilse Marin, from a family long loyal to Ev’rel, is reluctant to swear to him.
 Instead, she gets involved with Erien's Academy of Science for Sevolites where she meets Horth Nersal.
 Erien’s work and Horth’s literal mindedness, get Horth and Ilse into big trouble with the Lion Reach Demish on a mission to bring staff for the Reetion Embassy to Gelion.
 Everything comes to a head at the first Cultural Exchange with the Reetions, on Barmi II.
-(ETA April 2011)
+(Published 2012)

 10. Unholy Science - Power exerted through bioscience was the greatest evil known to Okal Rel for a thousand years.
 Now medicine is honorable once more.
 But just when a war weary Sevildom least expects it, the past lashes out from the Reach of Luverthan.
 Can the tired and disillusioned leaders of change keep their heads?
 Or will history revert to a cycle of abuse punished by righteous anger, once again.